WA PLAY CHARTER

 who endorse the Play Charter

-The following documents were reviewed in the creation of the WA Play Charter.
+The following resources and play-friendly organisations have inspired the PMC and development of the WA Play Charter.

 The United Nations General Comment 17 is a comprehensive statement on play in response to failures of States Parties in adequately recognising and promoting the importance of play articulated in Article 31 of the Convention on the Rights of the Child and the impact on children’s lives and society.